If you die as a retiree, your pension plan provides coverage for your surviving spouse and/or eligible children under age 18.

 - If you do not have a surviving spouse, or your surviving spouse dies, your eligible children under age 18 will receive full survivor benefits divided equally between them.
 The survivor benefit will stop on their 18th birthdays and be divided equally between any other children under age 18.
 This recalculation continues until the youngest reaches age 18.

 Your surviving spouse and/or eligible children under age 18 will receive the same pension and insurance coverage you were receiving.
+Create and save up to four personalized pension estimates by using miAccount, or check out the survivor option lookup tool to see the factors used in the calculation.

 Employees hired after July 1, 2006, will choose from survivor options that are actuarially reduced based on the survivor's age.